shane0/shane0.github.io/drafts/buddhism/anapanasati.md

 - focusing on relinquishment (Sanskrit: nirodha)
 - focusing on the calming of all fabrication (Sanskrit: samādhi)
 - focusing on the attainment of knowledge (Sanskrit: prajñā)

-The Anapanasati Sutta is a discourse on the practice of mindfulness of breathing.
-The 16 steps of Anapanasati are a guide to following this practice.

 ## what traditions practice anapanasati